sbc64/SSD-proposal/README.md

     * The ui will also need a way of executing external contract calls from the GSTE multsig.
 This capability already exists within the contacts, it just needs the frontend for it.
 3. When a subnet users wants to check their status on the subnet, they can access the domain of the subnetdao.This domain points to the its own subnetdao contracts.
 Each subnetdao will need their own domain and hosting capabilities.
 A single website for all of the Althea subnetdaos is possible but out of scope for now.

+#### SubnetDAO stack when using the Gnosis Multisig

+Same as the gnosis safe but with a custom front end capable of interacting with the subnetdao contract on behalf of the multisig.

+The only concern is the possibility of deprecation since the gnosis safe is going to be the new wallet

 ### TCR considerations